Beniofh/Custom_old_malpolon_fork/README.md

-# Malpolon
+# Old Malpolon fork that has been customised

-Malpolon is a framework facilitating the training of Deep Species Distribution models using various types of input covariates including biodclimatic rasters, remote sensing images, land-use rasters, etc.
+This is a modified and unofficial version of a `very old fork of the Malpolon framework`.
+You can find the current version of Malpolon here: [https://github.com/plantnet/malpolon](https://github.com/plantnet/malpolon).

 ## Installation